 How Really Simple Systems Has Solved Customers’ Problems

 Frequently, new customers come to us looking for their first CRM.
 This is often triggered by the appointment of a new staff member who has used a system previously or where business growth has meant spreadsheets and notes are no longer viable.
-Read our case study for Amerityre Corporation.
+As an example, take a look at our CRM case study for Amerityre Corporation.

-Another typical scenario is where a new customer has been using a more expensive CRM system, like Salesforce, and is looking for a cheaper alternative.
+Another typical scenario we encounter is where a prospect has been using a more expensive CRM system, like Salesforce, and comes to us looking for a cheaper alternative.
 Having previously been tied into a lengthy contract they like the flexibility we offer and the value for money.
-Read our case study for Cybertech Digital.
+A good example here is our CRM case study for Cybertech Digital.

-Moving to a CRM can be a major, time-consuming project.
-At Really Simple Systems we work with you to understand your needs.
-We often help new clients customise their system set-up, and with the training and roll-out to their teams.
+Above all, we understand that adopting a CRM or moving your software provider can be a major, time-consuming project.
+That’s why at Really Simple Systems we work with you to understand your needs.
+Over the early stages, we’ll help you customise your system set-up, and provide training to roll-out to your teams.